 A Prince – See Princess.
 They are a perfect match.

-Robber Girl - She is the scariest tween you’ve ever met.
-Demanding, hormonal, volatile, half-princess and half-Oger.
-She confuses fear and love, and seems to know things way beyond her years about what happens in the night.
+Robber Girl – She is the scariest tween you’ve ever met.
+Demanding, hormonal, volatile, half-princess and half-ogre.
+She confuses fear and love and seems to know things way beyond her years about what happens in the night.
 Punk rocker.
 Strong rock belt.

 This version is designed for five actors who double as the following:

-Actor 3 Plays: Grandmother / Witch / Lady Crow / Wise Woman Of The North
+Actor 3 Plays: Grandmother / Witch / Lady Crow / Woman of the North.